Emulating redshift mixing due to blending in weak gravitational lensing: Conclusions

 \section{Conclusions}

-In this work, we propose a new approach to addressing the problem of redshift-mixing blending where the weak lensing signal leaks across redshift.
+In this work, we propose a new approach to addressing the problem of redshift-mixing blending where the weak-lensing signal leaks across redshift.
 The effective redshift distribution is no longer solely dependent on the redshift of the primary galaxy detected, but also on the redshift of neighbouring galaxies.
-Instead of generating full suites of realistic simulations with a redshift-varying shear field, we decompose the problem to the level of individual galaxy pairs.
-This grants flexibility in terms of accounting for the uncertainty of our galaxy population model in the calibration and allows us to correct the effective redshift distribution in fine-grid redshift steps without assuming a parametric model.
+Instead of generating full suites of realistic simulations with a redshift-varying shear field, we decomposed the problem to the level of individual galaxy pairs.
+This offers flexibility in terms of accounting for the uncertainty of our galaxy population model in the calibration and allows us to correct the effective redshift distribution in fine-grid redshift steps without assuming a parametric model.

-We measure the blending response, $R_{\rm blend}$, of galaxy pairs with various possible configurations in simulations, where half of the input galaxies are designated as secondaries and sheared in random directions. $R_{\rm blend}$ is calculated as the change in the shapes of detections associated with the primary galaxies in response to the applied shear of the secondary galaxies.
-We emulate the measurements for each pair of secondary and primary galaxies using gradient boosted trees.
-To generalise the model under varying observing conditions, both within and beyond a survey, we rescale the galaxies’ properties with respect to background noise and PSF size.
-We validate that $R_{\rm blend}$ remains invariant under this transformation.
-This allows our model to be easily extended to studying the sensitivity of blending to observing conditions.
+We measured the blending response, $R_{\rm blend}$, of galaxy pairs with various possible configurations in simulations, where half of the input galaxies are designated as secondaries and sheared in random directions.
+Then $R_{\rm blend}$ was calculated as the change in the shapes of detections associated with the primary galaxies in response to the applied shear of the secondary galaxies.
+We emulated the measurements for each pair of secondary and primary galaxies using gradient boosted trees.
+To generalise the model under varying observing conditions, both within and beyond a survey, we rescaled the galaxies’ properties with respect to background noise and PSF size.
+We verified that $R_{\rm blend}$ remains invariant under this transformation.
+This allows for our model to be easily extended to studying the sensitivity of blending to observing conditions.